sagemath/trac_to_gh/Issue 9056.md

 # Issue 9056: Add the category of SemiRings with an example : NonNegativeIntegers()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9056

 Original creator: nborie